ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection properties may include:

-* The status of the Connection, which can be one of the following: Establishing, Established, Closed. \[TASK: can connections be in a Closing state? (csp)]
+* The status of the Connection, which can be one of the following: Establishing, Established, Closing, or Closed.
 * Transport Features of the protocols that conform to the Required and Prohibited Transport Preferences, which might be selected by the transport system during Establishment.
 These features correspond to the properties given in {{transport-params}} and can only be queried.
 * Transport Features of the protocols that were selected, once the Connection has been established.
 These features correspond to the properties given in {{transport-params}} and can only be queried.
 * Protocol Properties of the protocols in use, once the Connection has been established.
-These properties correspond to the properties given {{protocol-props}} and can be set and queried.
+These properties correspond to the properties given {{protocol-props}} and can be set or queried.
+Certain specific procotol queries may be read-only, on a protocol and property specific basis.
 * Path Properties of the path(s) in use, once the Connection has been established.
 These  properties can be derived from the local provisioning domain, measurements by the protocol stack, or other sources.
 They can only be queried.

 {{appendix-specify-query-params}} gives a more detailed overview of the different types of properties that can be set and queried at different times.